 Soak and scrub removable parts like the bleach and fabric softener wells.
 Dry them thoroughly and replace.
 Using a toothbrush, clean the upper portion of the agitator and hard-to-reach areas under the lid and around the rim of the tub.
 You can also use this time to clean the front and sides of the machine, but don’t close the lid yet!

 5. After an hour, close the lid and allow the cycle to complete.

 During this time, you can clean the top of the washing machine, the dials, and console with vinegar solution.

-Run one more hot wash with a quart of vinegar in it to clean away any residue loosened and left behind by the first cycle.
+Run one more hot wash with a cup of baking soda in it to neutralize the vinegar and to help clean away any residue loosened and left behind by the first cycle.

 7. Once the washer has drained, wipe the sides and bottom of the tub with vinegar solution to remove any last residue.

 You can prolong the cleanliness of a fresh washing machine by leaving the lid open between uses.
 This allows the interior to dry out thoroughly and prevents mildew.

 MORE CLEANING TUTORIALS ON APARTMENT THERAPY: